Introduction

 Each affected species faces unique challenges:

-Owls have specialized visual and auditory adaptations for hunting in darkness.
+Owls have specialized visual and auditory adaptations for hunting in the dark.
 Excessive artificial light disrupts their hunting patterns, potentially exposing them to predators and interfering with their ability to locate prey.
 Their highly specialized night vision becomes less advantageous when landscapes are artificially brightened.

 Sea turtles display perhaps the most dramatic impact—hatchlings instinctively orient toward the brightest horizon, which historically was moonlight reflecting on ocean waters.
 Coastal development creates artificial bright horizons that mislead hatchlings inland rather than toward the sea, resulting in disorientation and often death.